-Socialist MEP defends own side job after voting to ban others
+Socialist MEP defends own side jobs after voting to ban others

-Socialist in the European Parliament have pushed for a ban on lobbying by MEPs, but their own vice-chair says his consultancy side jobs are just fine.
+Socialists in the European Parliament have pushed for a ban on lobbying by MEPs, but their own vice-chair says his consultancy side jobs are just fine.

 Marek Belka is vice-president of the Socialists & Democrats group in the European Parliament.